ZevEisenberg/CloseEnough/README.md

 ## Multiple-Type Comparisons

 If your structs have members of different types, you must provide a precision value for each type.
-Failure to do so will produce a test-type fatal error telling you which type(s) you forgot to express a precision for.
+Failure to do so will produce a test-time fatal error telling you which type(s) you forgot to express a precision for.
 If you want to compare exactly, supply a precision of 0 (or equivalent for your type).

 ### Declaration